liujianchun/flipbook-vue2/README.md

 [forked from](https://github.com/ts1/flipbook-vue).

-`flipbook-vue2` is a Vue component that displays images in 3D page flip effect. support vue version 2
+`flipbook-vue2` is a Vue component that displays images in 3D page flip effect. support only vue version 2

 Demo page is [here](https://ts1.github.io/flipbook-vue/).